SnehaChauhan1174/SnehaChauhan1174/README.md

 - ⚡ Fun fact: ...
 -->
 I am Sneha Chauhan, a B.Tech student at NIT Kurukshetra in pre-final year.
 I am a MERN stack developer & ML enthusiast, passionate about problem solving and technology.
-- 🔭 I am currently working on honing my skills in Java, web development and Machine Learning.
+- 🔭 I am currently working on honing my skills in AI Agents, Java development and ML-DL-LLMs.
 - 👯 I am looking to collaborate in open source projects, I am totally a beginner in open source.
-- 💬 Ask me about neural networks, working with APIs, Express and Node.js.
 - 📫 How to reach me: snehachauhan5002@gmail.com
 - ⚡ Fun Fact:  My favorite SQL command is SELECT * FROM snacks WHERE mood = 'sad';